Sleeping pills and minor tranquillisers

-The side effects listed below may be caused by any benzodiazepines.
-Everyone reacts to medication differently, so you may or may not experience them.
+This page lists many of the known side effects of benzodiazepines.
+The effects may be slightly different between individual drugs.
+And everyone reacts to medication differently, so you may or may not experience these effects.

-- unsteadiness (especially in older people, who may have falls and injure themselves as a result)
+- unsteadiness (especially in older people, who may fall and experience injuries)

 - slurred speech